James E. Bonine Carriage House

 While there is little evidence that freedom seekers were sheltered in The Bonine House, there are many references to them being housed, fed and clothed in the Carriage House, making James E. and Sarah B. Bonine UGRR stationmasters.

 URSCC purchased the Carriage House along with The Bonine House in December 2010 and started restoration in 2014.
-When restored, visitors will be able to experience a station on the Underground Railroad.
+The Carriage House is now partially restored and open to visitors whenever the Bonine House is.